CS157A-Team39-FAMLOG/project_requirement/Project_Requirement.md

 ###  *Functions*
 - Creating an account
+	- Each household only needs to sign up for one account
+	- Completion of the sign up form is necessary to successfully create an account
 - Creating users
+	- In each household account, user can add their name if its non-existent within that account
 - Create personal shopping list
+	- Each user has their own wanted items shopping list automatically created together with their user creation
 - Display personal shopping list
+	- User can view all the items in their personal shopping list
+	- Sorting will also be available according to item priority
 - Edit personal shopping list
+	- User can edit item name, notes, quantity, priority, or even remove the item
 - Display Master List view
 	- Master list combines personal lists of all users in the household
 	- Master list displays priority of items, items’ details and quantity as well as whom it belongs to
 - Order Master List items by priority
+	- Master list view of items are ordered according to priority
 - Select items purchased and Enter items’ prices
+	- In the Master List, user selects all items that are bought and enters the prices
+	- The items selected as purchased will be deleted from database
 - Calculate the total price + tax